Why trade silver with us?

-If you choose to trade silver stocks and ETFs via CFDs or invest with a share dealing account, you’ll be charged a commission instead of a spread.
+If you choose to trade silver stocks and ETFs via CFDs or invest with a share trading account, you’ll be charged a commission instead of a spread.

-Spread bets and CFDs are both leveraged, which means you can gain full exposure for a small deposit known as margin.
+CFDs are leveraged, which means you can gain full exposure for a small deposit known as margin.
 This isn’t an additional cost to you, but it can make a big difference to the affordability of your trade.

 It’s important to remember that leverage will magnify both profits and losses.